“Bring me a cake…”

 Do you know that this peace or fellowship offering is the only sacrifice in which the worshiper partakes of the sacrifice?
 Voluntarily, the worshiper brings the sacrifice of thanksgiving and slay.
 Voluntarily, in response to God’s grace and mercy manifested in Christ Jesus, people are to bring a thanksgiving offering.
 In other words, the sin offering does not complete without the thanksgiving offering that follows the sin offering in the order of things.
 If we say we are saved by the grace of God, being covered up by the blood of Christ through which we can come to the throne of merciful God, yet we do not have the thankful heart, overflowing joy in our heart crying our undying love and devotion to God in responding what Christ had done for us, then we should seriously question whether we are on the right path.

-Pheonicians were depended on Israel for cereal supplies.
+The Phenicians depended on Israel for cereal supplies.
 They were merchants, seafarers, living on trade.
-Israel was to supply food while Pheonicians supplied other goods Israelites needed.
+Israel was to supply food while Phenicians supplied other goods Israelites needed.
 1 Kings 5:9, “My men will haul cedar tree down from Lebanon to the Mediterranean Sea, and I will float them as rafts by sea to the place you specify.
 There I will separate them and you can take them away.
 And you are to grant my wish by providing food for my royal household.”